 Carcinogenicity studies should include an electronic dataset of tumor findings to allow for a complete review.
-At this time sponsors should continue to include the tumor.xpt and associated define.pdf files regardless of whether the study is in SEND format (See tumor.xpt file specification and mappings to the SEND standard available in the SENDIG).
+The SEND Tumor Findings dataset (tf.xpt) is needed only for carcinogenicity studies.
+At this time, sponsors should continue to include the tumor.xpt and associated define.pdf files regardless of whether the study is in SEND format (See tumor.xpt file specification and mappings to the SEND standard available in the SENDIG).
 When both tumor.xpt and SEND are submitted, the sponsor should ensure that data are consistent and traceable between tumor.xpt and the SEND datasets.
 Any information needed to establish traceability should be presented in the nSDRG.